demoray/demoray.github.io/_posts/2016-08-26-blacksword-data.md

 ---
 layout: post
-title: On Counted Blows tournaments
+title: 2016 Blacksword Season Results
+image: digrassi.jpg
 ---

 In Atlantia, we have a recurring tournament format called Blacksword, which is used to inform decisions on who should represent our community in champion tournaments.
 This tournament is fought as a Single Elimination bracket, where double kills count as a loss for both parties.
 All results are recorded.
-In the 2016 season, the following is the top 20 [Elo rankings](https://en.wikipedia.org/wiki/Elo_rating_system) for heavy rapier Blacksword tournament.
+In the 2016 season, the following is the top 20 [Elo rankings](https://en.wikipedia.org/wiki/Elo_rating_system) for heavy rapier Blacksword tournaments, with a total of 108 competitors.

 1. Celric 1510.0
 2. Drogo 1482.0